sysbio-netlify/sysbio.se/content/labs/mijakovic.md

 <br/>

+**HIGHLIGHTS:**

-We are organizing the 4<sup>th</sup> International conference on post-translational modifications in Bacteria in Copenhagen, September 10-11, 2020.
+* We are organizing the 4<sup>th</sup> International conference on post-translational modifications in Bacteria in Copenhagen, September 10-11, 2020.
 Registration is now open on the [PTMBact 2020 conference website](https://www.sysbio.se/ptmbact2020/).
+* Prof. Mijakovic is coordinator of an EU ITN consortium “PEST-BIN” – working on new methods to fight bacterial infections.

 <br/>